-Guide to Arbitration in India is published by Cyril Amarchand Mangaldas.
+Guide to Arbitration in India - 2025 published by Cyril Amarchand Mangaldas.

-This guide has been updated till April, 2023.
+This Primer has been updated till March 31, 2025.

 This publication is not intended to be used as the basis for trading in the shares of any company or for undertaking any other complex or significant financial transaction without consulting appropriate professional advisers.
 No part of this publication may be copied or redistributed in any form without the prior written consent of Cyril Amarchand Mangaldas.